 copied from: https://www.cbsnews.com/news/asian-longhorned-tick-cdc-warning-disease-threat-2018-11-30/

-“The full public health and agricultural impact of this tick discovery and spread is unknown,” Ben Beard, Ph.D., deputy director of CDC’s Division of Vector-Borne Diseases, said in a statement.
+“The full public health and agricultural impact of this tick discovery and spread is unknown,” Ben Beard, Ph.D.
+Deputy director of CDC’s Division of Vector-Borne Diseases, said in a statement.
 “In other parts of the world, the Asian longhorned tick can transmit many types of pathogens common in the United States.
-We are concerned that this tick, which can cause massive infestations on animals, on people, and in the environment, is spreading in the United States.”
+We are concerned that this tick.
+Which can cause massive infestations on animals, on people, and in the environment.
+It is spreading in the United States.”

 The Asian longhorn tick is a serious threat to livestock in Australia and New Zealand.

-In contrast to most tick species, the female can produce up to 2,000 eggs at a time without mating — meaning that hundreds of ticks found on a single animal, person, or in the environment, the CDC said.
+In contrast to most tick species, the female can produce up to 2,000 eggs at a time without mating.
+Meaning that hundreds of ticks and found on a single animal, person, or in the environment, the CDC said.

-The tick has been found in 45 counties in nine states, including New Jersey, Arkansas, Connecticut, Maryland, North Carolina, New York, Pennsylvania, Virginia, and West Virginia.
+The tick has been found in 45 counties in nine states.
+The States including New Jersey, Arkansas, Connecticut, Maryland, North Carolina, New York, Pennsylvania, Virginia, and West Virginia.

 Contact Us: Click HERE